MSc Actuarial Science

 Foundations of Probability & Statistics

-The course and thus this introductory class is aimed at graduates who have not previously studied statistics at university level.
-The class will provide the foundation elements of probability and statistics that are required for the more advanced classes studied later on.
+This introductory module is aimed at graduates who have not previously studied statistics at university level.
+It assumes no prior knowledge of statistics and builds from simple concepts to theoretical methods that are required for application to real life data and problems.
+The module will provide the foundation elements of probability and statistics that are required for the more advanced modules studied later on.

 Inference & Regression Modelling

-The aim of this class is to equip you with the essential technical knowledge in probability and statistics required for the Semester 2 classes which then apply these ideas.
+This module aims to equip you with the essential technical knowledge in probability and statistics required for the Semester 2 modules which then apply these ideas.
+It builds on the Foundations in Probability & Statistics module and is more technical and advanced.

 Fundamentals of Macroeconomics